vertex-protocol/vertex-web-monorepo-snapshot/README.md

 - Install dependencies using `yarn install`.
 - For usage of a _local_ Vertex SDK (useful if you're testing SDK changes / unpublished SDK functionality):
-    - Setup a state where peer dependencies in `@vertex-protocol/react-client` point to the installed dependencies in this repo.
-This is required for certain packages (such as React) that do not work with multiple instances
-        - run `yarn link-react-package-dependencies` in this repo
-          > To reverse this (i.e. unlink react package dependencies), run `yarn unlink-react-package-dependencies` in the
-          > root of this repo.
-        - then `yarn link-react-package-dependencies` in the SDK repo

     - Setup a state where the frontend code points to a local SDK build:
         - run `yarn link-local` in `vertex-typescript-sdk`,
         - then `yarn link-local-sdk` in the root of this repo.